 We found the country to be great value, too.
 There was an array of accommodation options to suit all budgets, and the same went for food.
 My husband and I tried to stick to hotels and guest houses in the $25-$50 a night range – that wasn’t hard to do.

-Like with my Vietnam budget guide, I’ll be referencing costs in dollars (or the native currency), because most readers are from the States.
+In this post, I’ll be referencing costs in dollars (or the native currency), because most readers are from the States.
 The Guatemalan Quetzal (GTQ) is the native currency – free-floating, it was once pegged to the U.S. dollar and before that the Gold Standard.
 At the time of writing this, $1 equates to around $7 – so not too tricky to convert.

 Guatemala came near the start of my year-long travel extravaganza, in October.
 Like I mentioned earlier, we’d been in Nicaragua beforehand, and the States before that, which is where the whole adventure began.